-Unit 4 Unit 4: Learning to Write a Narrative Essay Writing a Narrative Essay SECOND MAJOR WRITING PROJECT Unit 4 Task 1 Week 9 Unit 2 in the text, Writing Good Sentences, pages 349-370.
-Consult with me about your topic for your Narrative Essay.
-Unit 4 Task 2 Unit 2 in the text, Writing Good Sentences, pages 371-386.
-Unit 4 Completion Consultations on Persuasive Essay Week 10 Turn in first draft of 250-word Narrative Essay Unit 5 Unit 5: Formatting, Researching & Working with Sources Writing a Persuasive Essay THIRD MAJOR WRITING PROJECT • Unit 5 Task 1: Week 11 Chapter 12 pages 250-261 and complete Practices 1-4.
-Consult with me about your topic for your Persuasive Essay Unit 4, Task 2 Read Chapter 12 pages 262-267 and answer the questions under "Reflecting on Your Learning on page 267.
-Week 12 Unit 4 Completion: Turn in 300-word Persuasive Essay Unit 3 Completion: Turn in revised Narrative Essay
+Unit 4 Unit 4: Learning to Write a Narrative Essay Writing a Narrative SECOND MAJOR WRITING PROJECT: NARRATIVE ESSAY Essay Unit 4 Task 1 Week 5 • Read Unit 2 in the text, Writing Good Sentences, pages 349-370. • Begin a 250-word Narrative Essay answering the question, "What is the best thing that ever happened to you?"
+Unit 4 Task 2 • Read Unit 2 in the text, Writing Good Sentences, pages 371-386. • Turn in first draft of 250-word Narrative Essay TT 1.
+7 Unit 5 Unit 5: Formatting, Researching & Working with Sources Writing a Persuasive THIRD MAJOR WRITING PROJECT Essay Unit 5 Task 1: Week 6 • Read Chapter 12 pages 250-261 and complete Practices 1-4.
+WEER U • Consult with me about your topic for your Persuasive Essay Unit 4, Task 2 • Read Chapter 12 pages 262-267 and answer the questions under "Reflecting on Your Learning on page 267.
+Unit 4 Completion: Turn in 300-word Persuasive Essay Unit 3 Completion: Turn in revised Narrative Essay

 Unit 6 These two weeks will be spent finishing and revising all writing projects.

 Revising and Editing

 Unit 6, Task 1

-Week 13 Read Chapter 9 on Revising and Editing.
+Week 7 • Read Chapter 9 on Revising and Editing, pages 174-194.

 Complete handout Revision Exercises.
+We will do this in class.

 Unit 6, Completion

-Weeks 14-15 Consultation on Persuasive Essay
+Consultation on Persuasive Essay

-Turn in revised Persuasive Essay
+• Turn in revised Persuasive Essay

-Week 16 Finishing up, FINAL EXAM All lab assignments are due by the end of the last week of classes, or according to the lab instructor's instructions.
-On the day of the final, you will take both parts of the final with the lecture instructor.
+Week 8 Finishing up, FINAL EXAM All lab assignments are due by the end of the last week of classes, or according to the lab instructor's instructions. • On the day of the final, you will take both parts of the final with the lecture instructor